Holiday rentals in McKinleyville

 Top guest favourite

-Home in McKinleyville
+Home in Mckinleyville

-4.99 out of 5 average rating, 153 reviews
+4.99 out of 5 average rating, 154 reviews

-Pet-Friendly Base for Redwoods • Hammond Trail
+Redwoods & Hammond Trail Retreat

 Perfect for two guests and a dog, this private one-bedroom home sits directly on the Hammond Trail in McKinleyville, CA. Walk or bike to the Mad River and ocean right from the property, with easy drives to beaches and redwood forests.
 Enjoy gated, secure parking, fully fenced yards, a comfy queen bed, sleeper sofa, fully equipped kitchen, plus an outdoor sauna and shower.
 Guests typically enjoy the garden and sunsets as well as the cleanliness and peace that the space exudes.

-4.96 out of 5 average rating, 257 reviews
+4.98 out of 5 average rating, 281 reviews

 Top guest favourite